-Pursuant to the Stark Law regulations at 42 C.F.R. § 411.357, there are exceptions for non-monetary compensation and medical staff incidental benefits.
+Pursuant to the Stark Law regulations at 42 C.F.R. § 411.357, there are exceptions for non-monetary compensation.
 Generally, the non-monetary compensation exception may be used to protect items or services provided to a physician such as entertainment, meals and other non-cash equivalent benefits.
-The exception for medical staff incidental benefits applies only to non-cash items and services provided while the physicians are on campus.
-These exceptions are outlined below.
+Specific detail about the exception is outlined below.
 Hospitals should review and ensure they are meeting these exceptions.

-Non-Monetary Compensation up to \$398
+Non-Monetary Compensation up to \$407

-Compensation from an entity in the form of items or services (not including cash or cash equivalents) that does not exceed an aggregate of \$398 per year, if all of the following conditions are satisfied:
+Compensation from an entity in the form of items or services (not including cash or cash equivalents such as gift cards) that does not exceed an aggregate of \$407 per year, if all of the following conditions are satisfied: